-The City of Soldier is a political subdivision of the State of Iowa located in Monona County.
-It was first incorporated in 1901 and operates under the Home Rule provisions of the Constitution of Iowa.
-The City operates under the Mayor-Council form of government with the Mayor and Council Members elected on a non-partisan basis.
+The City of Ute is a political subdivision of the State of Iowa located in Monona County.
+It was first incorporated in 1892 and operates under the Home Rule provisions of the Constitution of Iowa.
+The City operates under the Mayor-Council form of government with the Mayor and the City Council Members elected on a non-partisan basis.
 The City provides numerous services to citizens, including public safety, public works, health and social services, culture and recreation, community and economic development and general government services.
-The City also provides water, sewer and utilities for its citizens.
+The City also provides water and sewer utilities for its citizens.